lamyahamid/react-es6-functional-lesson/11-film-3-unidirectional.md

   e.stopPropagation()
   console.log('Handling Fave click!')

   // Add this line.
-We'll call the function passed through props this.props.onFaveToggle()
+You'll call the function passed through props this.props.onFaveToggle()

   // Delete the `setState` line.
-We no longer track state here
+You no longer track state here
   // this.setState({isFave: !this.state.isFave})
 }
 ```